HalabiDaniel/daniels-boilerplate/README.md

 # Next.js Daniel's Boilerplate

 A personal boilerplate created by Daniel Halabi to facilitate building Next.js websites quickly and efficiently.
+The project includes a full landing page with at least 10 separate and interchangeable sections, a full "About Us" page, a full "Contact Us" page, privacy policy and terms pages, and a complete dashboard layout.
+The boilerplate has pre-prepared integrations with Convex as database, Clerk for authentication, Stripe for payment and subscription handling, Resend for emails, and Cloudinary for file storage.
+All you have to do is follow the simple steps below and you will have a fully functional and beautiful website to kickstart your projects.

+## Upcoming Features
+- [ ] Full mobile responsiveness across the website
+- [ ] Organized list of components and sections allowing you to easily insert them anywhere
+- [ ] Fully dynamic theming, which lets you change the website's colors and fonts in a matter of seconds using tweakcn.com
+- [ ] Admin dashboard to manage users, subscriptions, and more.
+- [ ] Analytics integration via PostHog

 ## License & Usage